brown-studios/minuet/README.md

 [Link to Minuet playlist on YouTube](https://www.youtube-nocookie.com/embed/videoseries?si=fa14cJ42dhqO0x0U&amp;list=PL8ZnNA3SFfE8v-qSholF0Ovc9Exv59-uN)

-## Limitations
+## Compatibility

-Minuet currently supports the following Maxxfan models.
+Minuet v1, the initial prototype, has been tested and works well with the following Maxxfan models though it does not support the IR remote control or wired wall controls.

+- Maxxfan Deluxe 7500K

+Minuet v2, the feature complete revision, should work with most Maxxfan Deluxe and Maxxfan Plus models, the IR remote control, and wired wall controls.
+This section will be updated once testing is underway.

 Please contact the author if you would like to volunteer to help test Minuet with other models.

-- Maxxfan Deluxe 7500K
-- Maxxfan Deluxe 7000K

-Minuet v2 supports Maxxfan wall controls with an 8P8C connector.

-Minuet does not (yet) support IR remote controls.
-Please contact the author if you would like to volunteer to develop the necessary circuitry and software to receive and decode IR signals from the remote control.

 ## Getting started